Paralegals may not provide legal services directly to the public except as permitted by law. Florida prohibits the practice of law by non-lawyers.

 Paralegal Studies A.S.
 Degree

 The goal of this program is to educate, train and prepare students for a paralegal career.
-Our curriculum is carefully developed and emphasizes practical skills and knowledge in both substantive and procedural law that is designed to enhance the student’s ability to succeed in the legal profession.
+Our curriculum includes three specialization choices and emphasizes practical skills and knowledge in both substantive and procedural law that is designed to enhance the student’s ability to succeed in the legal profession.

 During the semester-long internship, students will bridge the gap between classroom learning and real-world legal experience while gaining work-related references and networking opportunities to enhance marketability as a legal professional.

 Program graduates are eligible to become certified through successful completion of the certification examination from the National Association of Legal Assistants (NALA).

 The Paralegal Studies A.S. program is a limited access program.
 In addition to EFSC's

 general application process, applicants must follow additional steps in order to apply